KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ### Off by one errors

-In most languages, arrays start at index 0.
-This allows for one of the most common errors programming.
+In most languages, arrays start at index `0`.
+This allows for one of the most common programming errors.
 The off by one error.
 It can be introduced in two very common ways.

-The first is by mentally thinking you want the 2nd item and using an index of 2 and really getting the third item.
-Or by thinking that you have 4 items and you want last item, so you will just use the size to access the last item.
+The first is by mentally thinking you want the 2nd item and using an index of `2` and really getting the third item.
+Or by thinking that you have `4` items and you want last item, so you will just use the size to access the last item.

 ``` posh
     $data[ $data.count ]